 S: Yes.
-The more we teach children to identify with - which means to limit themselves to - human creativity, by producing more and more ideas about how to change life, how to make life better, the more difficulties we create for everybody in recognizing the original creation, God's creation, with life on Earth.
-And the more difficulties we have in talking about our responsibility for our choice as to whether to adapt with all our intelligence to Nature's creativity or to adapt primarily to all human creativity, seeing it as superior, and only secondarily to Nature's 'inferior' creativity.
+The more we teach children to identify with - which means to limit themselves to - human creativity, by producing more and more ideas about how to change life, how to make life better, the more difficulties we create for everybody in recognizing the original creation, God's creation, with life on Earth; and also the more difficulties we create in talking about our responsibility for our choice as to whether to adapt with all our intelligence to Nature's creativity, or whether to adapt primarily to all human creativity - seeing it as superior - and only secondarily to Nature's 'inferior' creativity.

 P: So Nature's creativity just gets buried beneath human creativity, in the same way that the concrete jungles that humans have created have ousted Nature in many major cities?